-The COVID-19 pandemic is an unprecedented event that is having a significant financial impact on the City of Peterborough, as outlined preliminarily in Report CLSFS20-026 dated May 11, 2020.
-The impact this pandemic will have on the 2021 budget cannot yet be estimated, however staff will take this into consideration throughout the budget review process.
-This Report does not provide a funding solution for the \$6.8M but does deal with some the impacts that may carrying over into 2021, such as low commodity prices.
+The COVID-19 pandemic is an unprecedented event that is having a significant financial impact on the City of Peterborough, as outlined in Report CLSFS20-026 dated May 11, 2020 and again in Report CLSFS20-037 dated July 13, 2020.
+The impact this pandemic will have on the 2021 budget has been estimated at \$2.8 Million.
+Staff will take these impacts into consideration throughout the budget review process.
+In addition, if there is a forecasted Operational deficit in 2020, as per legislation, the deficit will need to be included in the 2021 Operating Budget.